17 Best Customer Support Platform Portals in 2025

 Pricing

 Subscription-based pricing starts at $29/month (billed monthly) and allows for only one agent and lets you run your platform on your own domain.
-For $69/month (billed monthly), you’ll be able to onboard up to 4 agents to handle tasks.

 The Bottom Line

-#17 Groove: For a Top-Notch Knowledge Base
+#17 Groove: For Knowledge Bases

 Features